cjohnson3585/workout_cron_alert/README.md

 have also included 'send_email.py' for sending emails.

 To send the texts, I have found Twilio is the easiest messaging service.
 Sign up for a free account and you get a free phone number and 15.00$ credit.
-Each text costs 0.0075$ so you get a lot of free texts and you cna upgrade later if you want.
+Each text costs 0.0075$ so you get a lot of free texts and you can upgrade later if you want.

 ## Here is a working example: